 Organisations can significantly reduce the impact of packaging by reducing (single-use) packaging to the minimum and by eliminating problematic materials.
 Actions should be prioritised and focused on key materials and key items.

 Limiting the amount of plastic used is in fact a key lever to effectively tackle plastic leakage into the environment, notably in areas with limited waste management and recycling infrastructure.
-Problematic plastic packaging refers to material that is hazardous, not recyclable, or detrimental to the recycling or composting system, and therefore to be avoided.
+Organisations should also eliminate packaging material that may pose a risk to human health or the environment, that is not recyclable, or detrimental to the recycling or composting system.

 #1 Prioritise items